 When I left my career as a research chemist at DuPont to raise children, I did not know if I would ever work professionally again.
-Then I became Catholic and entered the distance learning program at Holy Apostles College & Seminary because 1) I wanted to know more about the Catholic faith, 2) but I could not do anything without a baby and toddlers in my lap so online classes were the only way, and 3) I needed something to save me from mental mushiness.
+Then I became Catholic and entered the distance learning program at Holy Apostles College & Seminary because 1) I wanted to know more about the Catholic faith, 2) I needed to be home with babies and toddlers and teens, and 3) I desired something to save me from mental mushiness.
 In hindsight, the decision to pursue an online MA in Dogmatic Theology turned my years as a homemaker into a time of preparation for the future as well.

 Holy Apostles College & Seminary

 CAST 3005: Catholic Theology of Science – NEW